Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic: Conclusions

 \section{Conclusions}

 Large language models have shown remarkable progress in natural language processing and are extensively used in various applications.
 However, complex reasoning tasks such as temporal reasoning pose a challenge for LLMs.
 Recent works on intermediate reasoning steps have improved their performance, but it may not always work for temporal reasoning tasks.
-To address this issue, in this work, we propose a novel framework that combines the extraction capability of LLMs with the logical reasoning capability of a Python solver.
-Extensive experiments and analysis show that our framework can effectively handle time-bound reasoning tasks.
+To address this issue, in this work, we propose TempLogic, a novel framework that incorporates retrieval-guided data extraction and tailor-made logic reasoning.
+Extensive experiments show that TempLogic effectively handle all levels of temporal reasoning tasks.